svenwanner/openlf/doc/image_processing.md

-%OpenLF Tutorial 2
+Tutorial 2 - Simple Image Processing
 ======

 [TOC]

-# OpenLF Tutorial 2 - Simple Image Processing {#timg}
+# Tutorial 2 - Simple Image Processing {#timg}

 This tutorial shows how to use several shortcuts to write an image (or any multidimensional array) processing component in less than 10 in lines of code.